SSWConsulting/SSW.Rules.Content/rules/pr-suggest-changes/rule.md

 ---

 Normally, the best way to provide feedback on content changes is to use the [change X to Y format](/change-from-x-to-y).
-When it comes to reviewing Pull Requests (PRs) in GitHub, this is not the case - its  inefficient for the PR owner.
+When it comes to reviewing Pull Requests (PRs) in GitHub, this is not the case - it's  inefficient for the PR owner.
 They have to manually interpret each suggested change, implement them in the code, and then commit the changes, which can be time-consuming.

 <!-- `youtube: TODO`
 **Video: TODO** -->